-The helmet holder is located underside of the rear seat.
+The helmet holder is located under the seat.
+A helmet set wire is in the tool kit.

-► Use the helmet holder only when parked.
+▶ Use the helmet holder only when parked.

-Removing the Rear Seat Rear Seat
+Removing the Seat P.63

-Riding with a helmet attached to the holder can interfere with your ability to safely operate the motorcycle and could lead to a crash in which you can be seriously hurt or killed.
+Riding with a helmet attached to the holder can interfere with the rear wheel or suspension and could cause a crash in which you can be seriously hurt or killed